 - Coda Tech Square’s Crum and Forster Building, Portman Holdings

-- Peachtree Pointe, Dewberry Group
+- Peachtree Pointe, Dewberry Foundation

-“We’re honored to help create a platform for these talented artists while providing thought provoking and aesthetically pleasing art for our community,” said Jaimie Dewberry, the director of Dewberry Foundation.
-“At Dewberry Group, we believe that art is a vital part of any thriving community and we strive to highlight an array of artists in all of the projects we facilitate.
+“We’re honored to help create a platform for these talented artists while providing thought provoking and aesthetically pleasing art for our community,” said Jaimie Dewberry, the director of the Dewberry Foundation.
+“At Dewberry Foundation, we believe that art is a vital part of any thriving community and we strive to highlight an array of artists in all of the projects we facilitate.
 Working with Midtown Alliance has been seamless; we truly value our partnership.”

 Midtown is widely recognized for its commitment to the arts.
 The district is home to more than 50 public art installations and the largest concentration of arts and cultural venues in the Southeast.
 Heart of the Arts reinforced this commitment when it launched in December 2020 with seven temporary storefront installations that enriched the street-level experience.